AtzoriMarco/OF2025_Erlangen/Notes.md

 ```
 tutorials/incompressibleFluid/motorBikeSteady
 ```
-This is also one of the "classical" tutorial, but it is not the fastest to run.
+This is also one of the "classical" tutorial, but it is not the fastest case to run.

-* We can have a look at the [USP induction port tutorial](./Step_2_snappyHexMesh/USP_induction_port) in this repository.
-The full workflow, starting from teh *.stl* file, would be:
+* Let's start to work with the [USP induction port tutorial](./Step_2_snappyHexMesh/USP_induction_port) in this repository.
+The full workflow, assuming *.stl* files that describe the geometry are alreaady provided, would be:

 1. Create a suitable *blockMeshDict*.
 2. Create/modify the *surfaceFeaturesDict* and *snappyHexMeshDict* dictionaries.
-3. Create constant and BC files, let's try with an LES.
+3. Create constant and BC files.
+In this case, let's to run a LES.

 The *run.sh* script is added as reference for the list of operations that are necessary.
 What is the coarsest grid that we can work on?
 What is the best way of improving it?